justintv/Twitch-API/resources/subscriptions.md

 }
 ```

-## Check if user is subscribed to channel
+## Check if specified channel has user as subscriber

 `GET /channels/:channel/subscriptions/:user`

 Returns a subscription which includes the user if that user is subscribed.
+Requires authentication for `:channel`.

 _Authenticated_, required scope: `channel_check_subscription`